Skip to Content

 The gardening team have:

-• Created several 'No Mow Areas' within Riddel Hall, at Ashby Hill, within the DKB Quad and a brand-new area on the MBC site, resulting in a range of pollinators growing- buttercups, clover, selfheal and silene.
+• Created several 'No Mow Areas' within Riddel Hall, at Ashby Hill, within the DKB Quad, on the MBC site between the MBC building and Whitla Medical Building, at Elm's BT9 behind the Treehouse and a brand-new area at the PEC, resulting in a range of pollinators growing- buttercups, clover, selfheal and silene.

 • Planted species that are listed on the RSPB approved plant list (roughly 80% of all plants on site), including lupins, lavender, teugn, nepeta cataria, hellebores, grape hyacinth and anenome.